 - Believing in yourself

-- Vibrating at the same frequency as your desired goal
+- Creating a vibrational frequency at the same frequency as your desired goal

-If you have been taught to focus on these, maybe you’ve been taught to focus on them.
-Or you’ve simply observed others doing it, and have been following along with them thinking it will work for you.
+Maybe you’ve been taught to focus on them.
+Or maybe you’ve simply observed others doing it, and have been following along with them thinking it will work for you.

 Yet if you are finding they are not working for you, this post will hopefully explain why.

-None of the above are inherently bad or wrong.
+None of the above ideas are inherently bad or wrong.

 Now, I may be about to introduce you to something you have never heard of.